teamb58/WhatsAppB58edition/README.md

 To include this code to WhatsApp you need to compile this project to an APK, and decompile to get the smali code, layout, pngs And Xmls to merge both apps.

 # **_Features_**
-*Based on latest beta version 2.18.19
+*Based on latest web version 2.18.119

 *Size just 21mb